dougschallmoser/gastropoda/README.md

 # Gastropoda

-Gastropoda is a literary magazine that seeks to celebrate the spiralic nature of life.
-This is a single page application with a Rails API and vanilla JS frontend.
+Gastropoda is a literary magazine that seeks to celebrate the spiralic nature of life by showcasing unique short stories.
+This is a single page application with a vanilla JavaScript frontend and Rails backend.

 [Live Demo](https://dougschallmoser.github.io/gastropoda-js-app/)